Breakfast daily, 3 lunches, 3 three-course dinners including a farewell dinner in New Orleans

 Day 9 NEW ORLEANS

 This morning, a Local Guide shows you the sights and sounds of New Orleans.
 Visit the French Quarter, including Jackson Square and Pirate’s Alley, then stop at an above-ground cemetery and learn about the city’s unique burial customs.
 Drive along tree-lined St. Charles Avenue to see the stately homes bordering the historic Garden District.
-Visit the NEW ORLEANS JAZZ NATIONAL HISTORICAL PARK, which preserves the history of the people and places that helped shape the development and progression of jazz in New Orleans.
-This afternoon is free to explore New Orleans on your own, shop for a favorite souvenir, or relax with a fresh cup of cafe au lait and a beignet.
+This afternoon is free to explore New Orleans on your own, shop for a favorite souvenir, or relax with a fresh cup of café au lait and a beignet.
 Tonight, celebrate your musical journey with a festive farewell dinner at one of the oldest restaurants in New Orleans.

 Days 10-11 NEW ORLEANS

 Continue your stay in New Orleans, the “Crescent City.”
 Sample beignets at Café du Monde, ride a New Orleans streetcar, shop for souvenirs, or learn to cook Cajun specialties at the New Orleans School of Cooking.
 This evening, sample some of the country’s finest restaurants or listen to some local jazz musicians at Preservation Hall.
 Your Tour Director will have suggestions for things to see and do.
 Included in your stay is a 2-hour LUNCH CRUISE along the Mississippi River, featuring great jazz and delicious food.
 (B daily, 1 L)

 The tour ends after breakfast with guests departing on individual schedules.
 Transfers are provided to Louis Armstrong New Orleans International Airport.